ai-atoms/milady-docs/src/contents/weight.rst

 .. warning::

-  This optionality is not very used by us and conequnetly is was not properly tested.
-However, if you are interested repport us any weird behaviour we are happy to answer you.
+  This optionality is not very used by us and consequnetly is was not properly tested.
+However, if you are interested pleased repport us any weird behaviour and we are happy to answer you, share your experience and help you.

 The weights of the various componenets in the database can be optimized, using an genetic algorithm, through the following objective function: